-Arkesis provides a wide range of digital services to publishers and other clients with book-related projects.
+Arkesis provides a wide range of editorial and digital services to publishers and other clients with book-related projects.
 With long experience of both print and digital publishing, we can discuss your ideas and projects with insight and practicality.

 Content management systems (CMSs), digital asset management (DAM) systems and databases to manage the content behind print and digital products.
 We use a range of software, including web-based open-source content management systems (e.g. ProcessWire, MediaWiki, WordPress) and proprietary systems (e.g. Filemaker), depending on what best suits a project.